eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

   multiple versions of the same module.
 * An ecosystem of remote module repositories where folks can share code with others.
+* A suite of *assemblers*&mdash;tools for packaging a module and its dependencies into a standalone runnable archive.

 Ceylon's module system has two levels of granularity: packages and modules.
 Each package within a module has its own namespace and well-defined API.